AlabamaASRL/asset_asrl/doc/examples/HyperSensitive.rst

 we linearly interpolate between our known boundary constraints over the fixed time horizon.
 We then construct our phase with this initial guess, and apply the boundary constraints on the states and times.
 The objective is then specified as an integral objective.
 Loose bounds are also placed on the state and control variables.
 Additionally, we enable line searches and change the optimizer's fill-in reducing ordering to the Minimum Degree algorithm.
-In our limited experience, the "MINDEG" ordering, while resulting in slower factorizations than the default "METIS" one, produces much more stable factorizations for sensitive problems.
+In our limited experience, the :code:`"MINDEG"` ordering, while resulting in slower factorizations than the default :code:`"METIS"` one, produces much more stable factorizations for sensitive problems.